Table of contents

 So, stop brainstorming and start following the advice your customers give you.
 Not only will your customers appreciate your willingness to listen and implement their ideas, but you will set yourself apart from your competitors, as a business that genuinely cares.

-Nobody understands the pain points of the product as well as the customers.
-If companies are able to incorporate customer feedback into the product roadmap successfully, they have certainly come very close to the ideal market-fit.
+If companies are able to incorporate customer feedback into the product roadmap successfully, they have certainly come very close to the ideal market fit.

 The biggest challenge is to get your customers to suggest.
 Would they really bother to spend time suggesting a feature?

 Fitbit implemented the suggestion boards and noticed that even the ones who did not have a suggestion were either upvoting and downvoting.
 Ideas suggested by other customers became popular among others who hadn’t thought of the benefits those ideas could bring.

 3. Optimize your conversion path

 Your website is a goldmine of data.
 Make sure you utilize this user behavior data to make informed decisions that reduce bounce rates, increase conversion rates and identify leakages in your marketing funnel.

 - Lower your bounce rates: With the scroll maps data, identify the high-friction elements of your website that lead to maximum bounce off.
 Find answers to questions like “Where should you place your calls to action?”, “At what depth do most users drop off?”, “What are the distracting elements that lead to drop-off?”, and more.
 Optimize these areas on your website to lower your bounce rate and improve conversion rates.